-5.7.
-Changes required for methodology implementation in 2nd and 3rd crediting periods
+Changes required for methodology implementation in 2nd and 3rd crediting 5.7. periods

-- 97. When a renewable crediting period is chosen, project participants shall use a four-step model, or equivalent, of the transportation system of the project city for the purpose of modelling relevant parameters from the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport", such as the modal split, share of passengers who shifted from electricity-based or road-based vehicle category i, Si or share of passenger-kilometers who shifted from electricity-based or road-based or road-based vehicle category i, SDi, and an average trip distances travelled by passengers who shifted from electricity-based or road-based vehicle category Di for the second and third crediting periods.
+97. When a renewable crediting period is chosen, project participants shall use a four-step model, or equivalent, of the transportation system of the project city for the purpose of modelling relevant parameters from the TOOL18, such as the modal split, share of passengers who shifted from electricity-based or road-based vehicle category i, S_i or share of passenger-kilometers who shifted from electricity-based or road-based vehicle category i, SDi, and an average trip distances travelled by passengers who shifted from electricitybased or road-based vehicle category D_i for the second and third crediting periods.
 The model should be tested and calibrated with the results of origin-destination surveys.
-For the determination of the baseline emissions based on the modelled parameters and the parameters determined via passenger surveys. - 98.
-Percentage or share of vehicle-kilometers or vehicles in vehicle category i using fuel type n in year y of the second or third crediting period, $N{i,n,y}/N{i,y}$ , or parameters used to estimate this share $N{i,y}$ and $N{i,n,y}$ , which are the number of vehicle-kilometers or vehicles in vehicle category i, and the number of vehicle-kilometers or vehicles in vehicle category i using fuel type n in year y, can be based on data from municipal transit authorities on vehicle registration statistics from the respective city or data from vehicle control stations (technical and emission control stations).
+For the determination of the baseline emissions, the most conservative value shall be used between estimates of baseline emissions based on the modelled parameters and the parameters determined via passenger surveys in the 4th year of the previous crediting period.

+- 98. The parameters below can be based on data from municipal transit authorities on vehicle registration statistics from the respective city or data from vehicle control stations (technical and emission control stations): - (a) Percentage or share of vehicle-kilometers or vehicles in vehicle category i using fuel type n in year y of the second or third crediting period; and - (b) $N{i,n,y}/N{i,y}$, or parameters used to estimate this share $N{i,y}$ and $N{i,n,y}$, which are the number of vehicle-kilometers or vehicles in vehicle category i, and the number of vehicle-kilometers or vehicles in vehicle category i using fuel type n in year y, can be based on data from municipal transit authorities on vehicle registration statistics from the respective city or data from vehicle control stations (technical and emission control stations).
 If no city/municipal data is available, regional data (canton, state) or, as a last option, national data can be used. - 99.
-Furthermore, project participants shall apply the latest approved version of the tool "TOOL11: Assessment of the validity of the original/current baseline and update of the baseline at the renewal of the crediting period".
+Furthermore, project participants shall apply the latest approved version of the TOOL11tool "Assessment of the validity of the original/current baseline and update of the baseline at the renewal of the crediting period".